TheEpic0ne/HelpDatblockCom/docs/datearth.md

 # Datearth
 _This page is a work in progress.
 What is currently written may not be accurate._

 Datearth is a geopolitical Minecraft server with a real world earth map where towns and nations strive for power with war and diplomacy.
-The server is on 1.13.2 but compatible with 1.13.2 to the latest version.
+The server is on 1.13.2 but compatible upwards to the latest version.

 ![image](_images/gladia.png)